gentry-php/gentry/docs/writing/cli.md

 If you use a different logic and/or need other environment variables, feel free to define them in the `$command` string.

+> Note: there is no such things as an `executable` type hint in PHP.
+Gentry sees
+> that the parameter contains a string and checks it with `is_executable` (it's
+> the best we have).
+For strings like `php some/file.php` this returns false, so
+> as an exception an argument is also considered a command if its type is string
+> and the first four characters match `php ` (note the space).

 ## Setup and teardown
 This works of course in the exact same way as for any other test class in Gentry. `__construct`/`__destroy` for the feature as a whole, and